-The resulting noise spectra of electric channels for various modifications of stations are shown at Fig. 7.
-Here curves 1 and 2 are reflecting measured natural signals spectra along x and y components correspondingly; lower curves are noise levels measured with short-circuited inputs for former versions of MT stations (curves 3 and 4) and for LEMI-420 one (curve 5) divided by the length of electrical lines used at curves 1 and 2.
-As it is seen, the instrumental noise of the stations under test is about the same at longer periods but LEMI-420 has considerably lower noise level at shorter periods, what is very important: if we shall refer to Fig. 1 again, we may see that just in this range the signal level is much lower than for longer periods.
+The resulting noise spectra of electric channels for various modifications of stations are shown in Fig. 7.
+Here curves 1 and 2 reflect measured natural signal spectra along the X and Y components correspondingly; lower curves are noise levels measured with short-circuited inputs for former versions of MT stations (curves 3 and 4) and for the LEMI-420 one (curve 5) divided by the length of the electrical lines used in curves 1 and 2.
+As is seen, the instrumental noise of the stations under test is about the same at longer periods, but LEMI-420 has a considerably lower noise level at shorter periods, which is very important: if we refer to Fig. 1 again, we may see that just in this range the signal level is much lower than for longer periods.

-15 4 Conclusions
+4 Conclusions

 Development of EM methods for studying the Earth's interior requires the improvement of resolution and precision of the measuring instruments in order to get higher quality of the interpretation of field data.
 It is stated that the main limiting factor in improving the MT results is low accuracy of measurement of electrical fields.
-So, to raise the qual-

-- ity of electric channels of MT stations, both sensors and electronic unit, is the way to overcome this shortcoming.
-A new design of non-polarizing electrodes with lower noise level and higher stability in comparison with the existing analogs is suggested.
+So, raising the quality of electric channels of MT stations, both sensors and electronic units, is the way to overcome this shortcoming.
+A new design of non-polarizing electrodes with a lower noise level and higher stability in comparison with the existing analogues is suggested.
 In the result of the research, the upgraded version of the electric field meter was developed and tested.
-This newly created electrometer is included in the long-period magnetotelluric - station LEMI-420.
-To confirm the benefits of MT station LEMI-420 its field tests were carried out and comparison of the instrumental noise level power spectra confirmed its advantage.
+This newly created electrometer is included in the long-period magnetotelluric station LEMI-420.
+To confirm the benefits of MT station LEMI-420, its field tests were carried out and a comparison of the instrumental noise level power spectra confirmed its advantage.